 There is a lot of packaging that can’t be recycled.
 Check your local recycling provider for specific information.
-Generally small items under 2 inches, dark packaging, caps, and sprays and dispensers can’t be recycled.
+Generally small beauty products under 2 inches, dark packaging, caps, and sprays and dispensers can’t be recycled.
 If you can avoid buying products with these types of packaging it will enable you to recycle more.

 Sustainable Beauty Priorities

 If you can buy your beauty without packaging this is the best solution.
 If not, you can choose products that have easily recyclable packaging.
-You can reduce the amount you buy, and lastly, buy from a brand that supports sustainable practices.
+You can reduce the amount you buy, and lastly, buy from a brand that supports sustainable eco friendly practices.